 James A. Mongelluzzo is a priest of the Diocese of Worcester, Massachusetts, where he has served as parish priest, cathedral rector, founding director of the diocesan office for worship, and diocesan master of ceremonies.
 He holds three degrees in sacred liturgy, including a master’s degree from the graduate program in liturgical studies at the University of Notre Dame, and a pontifical licentiate and pontifical doctorate from Weston Jesuit School of Theology formerly of Cambridge, Massachusetts.
 Currently, Jim teaches homiletics and sacramental theology at Blessed John XXIII National Seminary in Weston, Massachusetts, and offers occasional liturgy courses in the Continuing Education program at the Boston College School of Theology and Ministry, in addition to facilitating online courses.
 On weekends he ministers at Our Lady of the Lake Parish in Leominster, MA.

 Judi Pasino holds a Master’s degree in Speech-Language Pathology (from Arizona State University), a Master of Divinity (from Boston University), and a Master of Social Work (Simmons College).
 A nationally certified chaplain, Judi has worked in schools and hospitals, work that awakened a deeply-felt calling to serve those who are aging, seriously ill and/or dying, and their loved ones.
-With her newly completed MSW, she hopes to bring both social work and spiritual care skills to working with these populations.
+She hopes to bring both social work and spiritual care skills to working with these populations.
 Judi has also served in multiple ministries in her Catholic communities (having lived in 5 different cities!), including lectoring, Eucharistic Ministry, liturgical dance, and preaching reflections.

 Janet Schaeffler, O.P., an Adrian Dominican Sister, spent many years in parish and archdiocesan faith formation ministry and served as director of adult faith formation for the Archdiocese of Detroit.
 She is currently ministering as a freelance consultant and presenter for catechetical/adult faith formation.
 Active in faith formation at the national level, Janet has been an elected officer of the executive committee of the National Conference for Catechetical Leadership (NCCL), and continues to serve on the NCCL adult faith formation committee.
 She is the author of various publications, including Creative Connections for Catechists from A to Z: Catholic Social Teaching, A Prayerbook for Eucharistic Ministers, and Nuts and Bolts: Ideas and Practices for Adult Faith Formation.
 She is a regular contributor to Take Out: Family Faith on the Go and Catechist magazine, and she has also written hundreds of articles in catechetical and parish ministry.